MDBAuth/HydroBOT_website/developer.md

 # Developing

-This repo is intended to contain demonstration/template examples of using the toolkit.
+This repo is intended to contain demonstration/template examples of using HydroBOT.
 It contains an R project for the work and a Quarto project, enabling the provision of quarto notebooks and their display as the documentation website.
 Users may want to re-create the structure by creating the R project from Rstudio and may or may not use a Quarto project with `quarto create-project` in terminal, or if only some components are needed for a particular set of analysis (e.g. the full explorations of capacity are not needed), single notebooks can be copied.
 Development proceeding in this repo itself should not need to do either of these tasks.

 ## Github